a-memme/Customer_Churn_and_CLTV/README.md

 As long as customer hasn't churned (is "alive), assumptions are:
   - The number of transactions made by a single consumer in a period of time follows a Poisson distribution with a transaction rate λ
   - Purchases for individual consumers are made randomly around their own transaction rate
-  - Transaction rate varies from consumer to consumer, and follows a Gamma distribution with shape r and scale a for the entire dataset
+  - Transaction rate λ varies from consumer to consumer, and follows a Gamma distribution with shape r and scale a for the entire dataset

 **2. Dropout Process ("Dieing"):**
    - Every customer has a dropout probability p
    - Dropouts vary from consumer to consumer, and follows a Beta distribution with parameters a and β for the entire dataset

-leaving the binary classification of churned/not churned

-predicting one key issues with churn
+### CLTV - Gamma Gamma Submodel